Kinect: Kinect-enabled features on the Xbox operating system

 Requiring at least 190 MB of available storage space, Kinect system software allows users to operate Xbox 360 Dashboard console user interface through voice commands and hand gestures.
 Techniques such as voice recognition and facial recognition are employed to automatically identify users.
 Among the applications for Kinect is Video Kinect, which enables voice chat or video chat with other Xbox 360 users or users of Windows Live Messenger.
 The application can use Kinect's tracking functionality and Kinect sensor's motorized pivot to keep users in frame even as they move around.
 Other applications with Kinect support include ESPN, Zune Marketplace, Netflix, Hulu Plus and Last.fm.
 Microsoft later confirmed that all forthcoming applications would be required to have Kinect functionality for certification.

 The Xbox One originally shipped in bundles with the Kinect; the original Xbox One user interface software had similar support for Kinect features as the Xbox 360 software, such as voice commands, user identification via skeletal or vocal recognition, and gesture-driven commands, though these features could be fully disabled due to privacy concerns.
 However, this had left the more traditional navigation using a controller haphazard.
 In May 2014, when Microsoft announced it would be releasing Xbox One systems without a Kinect, the company also announced plans to alter the Xbox One system software to remove Kinect features.
 Kinect support in the software was fully removed by November 2015.

 Video games

 Xbox 360 games that require Kinect are packaged in special purple cases (as opposed to the green cases used by all other Xbox 360 games), and contain a prominent "Requires Kinect Sensor" logo on their front cover.
 Games that include features utilizing Kinect, but do not require it for standard gameplay, have "Better with Kinect Sensor" branding on their front covers.

 Kinect launched on November 4, 2010, with 17 titles.
 Third-party publishers of available and announced Kinect games include, among others, Ubisoft, Electronic Arts, LucasArts, THQ, Activision, Konami, Sega, Capcom, Namco Bandai and MTV Games.
 Along with retail games, there are also select Xbox Live Arcade titles which require the peripheral.

+KinectShare.com

+KinectShare.com was a website where players could upload video game pictures, videos, and achievements, from their Xbox 360.
+It was released alongside the Kinect in November 2010.
+A blog was released on the website in October 2011, showcasing official Kinect news, which was discontinued after July 2012.
+It was used by multiple Kinect games, including Dance Central 2, Kinect Adventures!, Kinect Fun Labs, Kinect Rush: A Disney–Pixar Adventure, Kinect Sports, and Kinect Sports: Season Two.
+The website was shut down in June 2017, a few months prior to the discontinuation of the Kinect, redirecting to Xbox.com.
+The KinectShare feature on the Xbox 360 was shut down on July 28, 2017.